 Jason Armstrong, now in his fourth year with UC Davis, assumes the role of volunteer assistant coach for the 2013 season.

-Armstrong arrived at UC Davis in 2009 from Trinity University in Texas where he served as the Tigers' associate head coach, recruiting coordinator, and hitting coach.
+Armstrong arrived at UC Davis for the 2010 season from Trinity University (Texas) where he served as the Tigers' associate head coach, recruiting coordinator and hitting coach.
 Armstrong's primary duties with the Aggies includes coaching the outfielders and hitters and he serves as first base coach during games.

-In his only year at Trinity, Armstrong helped lead one of the best offensive attacks in Division III, as the Tigers hit .327 as a team and led the Southern Collegiate Athletic Conference in almost every category.
+In his only year on the coaching staff at Trinity, Armstrong helped lead one of the best offensive attacks in Division III, as the Tigers hit .327 as a team and led the Southern Collegiate Athletic Conference in almost every category.

 Prior to coaching at Trinity, Armstrong set several single season and career records as a player.
 A four-time All-SCAC honoree, Armstrong led the Tigers to a No. 3 national ranking in 2004 and was selected as the 2004 SCAC Player of the Year.
 In addition, he was named West Region Player of the Year, was a first team All-American selection and was runner-up in the National Player of the Year voting.
 That same season, Armstrong set the school's single season record for hits (90), doubles (20), and triples (6).
 He currently holds the career hits record at Trinity with 281 hits which is also second highest in the SCAC record books and fifth best in Division III history.
 His 42-game hitting streak in 2004 also stands as third longest in Division III.